contao/docs-archive/playground/custom-module/part2.md

 *This data is taken from tl\_cds\_category table*

 You can see that “My collection of rock cds.” is not on the same height as “description:”.
 This happens when we display field that is created by rich text editor.
-By default, rte embeds the text in \<p\> tags.
-Contao backend’s css applies a 12px bottom margin to all paragraph elements.
+By default, rte embeds the text in `\<p\>` tags.
+Contao back end’s css applies a 12px bottom margin to all paragraph elements.

 ###Global operations & operations

 Global operations are the same as tl\_cds\_category’s.
-Operations have just one lil difference – in the edit array, href key takes as value ‘act=edit’, and not ‘table=tl\_cds’.
+Operations have just one lil difference – in the edit array, href key takes as value `act=edit`, and not `table=tl\_cds`.

 ```php